ErkanPerkan25/ErkanPerkan25/README.md

 # Eric Hansson

-**`Student Athlete, Lead-Intern, Developer`**

-- I'm currently learning Machine Learning and Telcommunication and Computer Networking.
-- I'm currently finishing my last semster at Lindenwood University
+**`Graduate Student`**

 Hello there!
-My name is Eric, and I'm a senior at Lindenwood University studying in Computer Science.
+My name is Eric, and I'm a graduate from Lindenwood University in Computer Science.
-I work as a Lead Intern for Lindenwood's Baseball Data Science Team.
+I worked as a Lead Intern for Lindenwood's Baseball Data Science Team.
 During the time at Lindenwood I have been a D1 student athlete in Swimming & Diving.
-During the time as an athlete I learned the importance of time managment, language barriers, and teamwork.
-Currently I am looking for internship or a job in the field of Software Engineering.
+The time as an athlete I learned the importance of time managment, language barriers, and teamwork.
+I am currently looking for a internship or job in the field of Software Engineering.

+- I'm currently working a website template using React and Express.js.

 ---